Our family recipe for Hungarian Stuffed Cabbage Rolls is an authentic family version, modified by four generations of Hungarian-American cooks.

 While our version of Hungarian stuffed cabbage may not correspond exactly with those of other families or ones you’ll find in Hungarian cookbooks, the flavors remain true to those that my great-grandmother served at her table after emigrating to the U.S. from Hungary more than one hundred years ago.

-While you're here, check out another of our family recipes – Hungarian Cabbage Noodles.
-It's one of our favorite side dishes and goes great with main dishes like roast pork and chicken.Print
+While you’re here, you may want to check out another of our favorite family recipes – Hungarian Cabbage Noodles.

 - Prep Time: 1 hour